 Five Degree Concentrations

 Our school is committed to providing a better understanding of social problems and policy.
 In an effort to provide a well-rounded education on the many key areas of the criminal justice system, we offer five degree concentrations:

 - Homeland Security

-For concentration requirements, a course of study, and the latest course information please refer to the UMass Lowell Undergraduate Academic Catalog.
+For concentration requirements, a degree pathway, and the latest course information please refer to the UMass Lowell Undergraduate Academic Catalog.